Azure/batch-shipyard/docs/15-batch-shipyard-configuration-fs.md

 An full template of a credentials file can be found [here](../config\_templates/fs.json).
 Note that this template cannot be used as-is and must be modified to fit your scenario.

+## Remote Filesystems with Batch Shipyard Guide
+Please see the [full guide](65-batch-shipyard-remote-fs.md) for information on how this feature works in Batch Shipyard.